FraMecca/torchat/README.md

 ` cat tor/hostname `

-Now start the python client

-` python3 src/client2.py 8000 `

-It will ask you for a peer id to communicate with.
+As a client, you can use [this](https://github.com/GallaFrancesco/Torchat_Client).

 ## Design

-TORchat is not a protocol and uses standard JSON messages for communication.
+TORchat uses standard JSON messages for communication plus a size indentifier.

 TORchat is divided into a daemon and a client completely independent of each other.
 The daemon continuosly runs and gathers messages from other peers and stores them in a volatile hash table (and logs, if configured accordingly).